 always and forever leaves a mark permanent ink on the perishable deceiving heart love that knows no boundaries unfaithful and disloyal eyes ILY happy face 🙂 red with joy where does it come from?
 From false hope? unreal emotions waterer down in due time.
 Weaning from pleasure and pain.
 Free is the Sprit to love… Continue reading always and forever

-When I saw the pictures similar to the ones below, projected on the screen I turned to our church board chair and whispered, “Hey, where is my horse?
+When I saw the pictures similar to the ones above and below, projected on the screen I turned to our church board chair and whispered, “Hey, where is my horse?
 You owe me a horse!”
 She tried to restrain her chuckle.
-The leaders of local churches who are about to experience a change in pastoral leadership this… Continue reading What Itinerancy REALLY Looks Like Today
+The leaders of local churches who are about to experience a change in pastoral… Continue reading What Itinerancy REALLY Looks Like Today

 My body knows it’s coming I know because each vertebra Shouts: “Crack!”
 As I drop down Surrendering like a swan Into my rag-doll yoga pose I am like a rag-doll with nothing left in me but the shredded fabric of colors I brought to their table my back is exposed ready for whipping… Continue reading poem one #NaPoWriMo

 I’ve been praying away the extra ten pounds I gained through the holidays.
 But nothing is happening.
 I do not think God will come through for me on this one, my way, anyway.
 Right about now you might be in the same predicament I am in.
 I am having a hard time staying on track… Continue reading Can you save your 2019 goals in March?

 As a minister you know all too well how intense it is to feel burned out, especially during the High Holy days.
 You wonder sometimes, is there any way to avoid it?
 Does it come with the territory?
 The holidays can be especially stressful for ministers and their families; not only because of the… Continue reading 3 Things Small Church Ministers Can Do (or…Not Do) to Enjoy the Holidays